Who Are We?

 All gifts sent to MPA are paid into the general fund and are used for printing, maintenance, wages, postage and day to day running costs unless otherwise stated.
 Gifts intended for the personal support of workers should be clearly marked accordingly.

-Every donation helps, we thank you kindly for your gift and pray that the Lord uses it mightily for His purposes.
+Every koha (unconditional gift) helps.
+We thank you kindly for your gift, and pray that the Lord uses it mightily for His purposes.

 Who owns the property and assets?